 To Reduce Health Costs, Insurer Pays for Housing

-September 2015 article in The Texas Tribune about United Healthcare’s innovative approach to supportive housing to lower healthcare costs. [url; Texas Tribune]
+This September 2015 article in The Texas Tribune describes United Healthcare’s innovative approach toward supportive housing to lower healthcare costs. [url; Texas Tribune]

 Hospitals Must Address Housing in Treating the Homeless